-The moment I read that verse, an image of a snake’s dual-pronged tongue immediately flashed through my mind.
+As I read that verse, an image of a snake’s dual-pronged tongue flashed through my mind.
 The NLT (New Living Translation) Study Notes describes improper speech this way: “gossiping, putting others down, bragging, manipulating, false teaching, exaggerating, complaining, flattering, and lying.”
 And goodness knows how many times we speak without even recognizing our hidden, less than admirable, motives.

 It’s so easy to picture evil as being heinous, sharp fanged, and full of lethal poison.
-Yet, when Satan, still furious for being thrown from heaven, approached Adam and Eve disguised as a serpent, neither were afraid.
-Nonetheless, what appeared to be an innocent encounter set in motion both the most disastrous and glorious chain of events in human history.
-How did Satan do it?
-Not with weapons, sorcery, or violence.
-No pitch forks, ferocious hissing, or magic tricks.
+Yet, when Satan, still furious at God, approached Adam and Eve in the Garden, neither were afraid.
+Nevertheless, God allowed this seemingly innocent encounter to set in motion both the most disastrous and glorious chain of events in human history.
+How did Satan strike?
+Weapons?
+Sorcery?
+Violence?
+How about pitch forks?
+Ferocious hissing?
+Or magic tricks?
+Nope.
 All Satan needed was one small, but greatly underestimated, tool—a tongue.
-With it, Satan was able to tempt his unsuspecting victims with one simple question
+With it, Satan was able to tempt his unsuspecting victims with one simple question.